FURCAS-dev/FURCAS/DSLEngineering/com.sap.furcas.parser.tcs/README.txt

        tests using the bootstrapped parser.
 Repeat steps 1) and 2) until all scenario tests are green, then continue.

-       Important: You may need to manually refresh (F5) the generated folder before this phase can succeed!
+       Important: You may need to manually refresh (F5) the "generationTemp" folder before this phase can succeed!

     3) Run the Phase3 launch script.
 It will try to create a new TCS parser